 Sour cream: you can use cream cheese.

-Milk: both the milk and sour cream can be substituted for Greek yogurt.
+Milk: both the milk and sour cream can be substituted for Greek yogurt or buttermilk.
 They will be more tender and moister.
 Also heavy cream can be subbed, and they will be denser and richer.

 3 secrets for great scones: